-- Some homework problems will be assigned but not collected.
-Everyone is highly encouraged to do the assigned homework problems as some of the test problems will be similar to these. - There will be no make-up tests or quizzes. - There will be no extra credit work for individuals. - Class attendance and participation is highly encouraged.
+- Graduate students will have more challenging questions in the tests and quizzes.
+Additionally each graduate student will be assigned a research project. - There will be no make-up tests or quizzes. - There will be no extra credit work for individuals. - Class attendance and participation is highly encouraged.